jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (a) until all rights of appeal are exhausted; or
   (b) if, on appeal, the application for a coastal permit is declined or withdrawn.

+### Subpart 1AB — Restrictions on section 128 reviews of conditions of extended coastal permits

+### 165ZFHHA Restrictions on section 128 review of conditions of extended coastal permits
+(1) This section applies until 3 September 2030 to a coastal permit that is extended by section 165ZFHC.
+(2) A consent authority must not give notice under section 128(1) of its intention to review the conditions of the permit unless—
+  (a) the notice is given under section 128(1)﻿(ba); or (b) the following criteria are met:
+    (i) the permit expressly allows for a review of the conditions for the purpose of an adaptive management approach; and (ii) the review is to be carried out for that purpose only; and (iii) the review is to be carried out at a time specified in the permit for that purpose.
+(3) In subsection (2), an adaptive management approach— (a) means a systematic and iterative process of decision making that aims to reduce and manage uncertainty about the environmental effects of an activity over time through—
+    (i) monitoring the activity and its effects; and (ii) making changes to management in response to the results of that monitoring; and (b) can include management by a staged development programme, each stage proceeding only when the monitoring of the biological or physical effects of the previous stage demonstrates that the adverse effects—
+    (i) are within limits prescribed in the provisions of the relevant coastal permit; and (ii) are reversible.
+(4) To avoid doubt, this section does not affect a review of conditions required under section 128(2).

 ### Subpart 1B — Review of conditions applying to extended coastal permits

 ### 165ZFHI Power to undertake review
 (1) A consent authority may review the conditions of any coastal permit that is extended under subpart 1A.
-(2) This subpart is in addition to, and does not affect the application of,— (a) sections 127 to 129, which provide for—
+(2) This subpart is in addition to, and does not affect the application of,— (a) section 127, which provides for the holder of a coastal permit to apply to change or cancel any condition of a coastal permit; and
+  (aa) section 128, which—
-    (i) a consent authority to review the conditions of a coastal permit; and (ii) the holder of a coastal permit to apply to change or cancel any condition of a coastal permit; or (b) section 133, which preserves the power of the Environment Court under Part 12 to change or cancel a coastal permit by an enforcement order.
+    (i) provides for the consent authority to review the conditions of a coastal permit; but (ii) until 3 September 2030, is subject to the restrictions in section 165ZFHHA; and (ab) section 129, which sets out requirements for notices of reviews under section 128; and (b) section 133, which preserves the power of the Environment Court under Part 12 to change or cancel a coastal permit by an enforcement order.
 (3) A review undertaken under this subpart—
-  (a) must commence not later than 2 years after this subpart comes into force; and (b) must not be undertaken more than once in relation to any coastal permit; and (c) must not amend the duration of a coastal permit extended under section 165ZFHC(1), or change the species or consented area to which the coastal permit relates.
+  (a) must commence not later than 6 years after this subpart comes into force; and (b) must not be undertaken more than once in relation to any coastal permit; and (c) must not amend the duration of a coastal permit extended under section 165ZFHC(1), or change the species or consented area to which the coastal permit relates.
 (4) Despite section 36, a consent authority must bear its own costs of a review undertaken under this subpart, other than any costs arising from a request by the Director-General under section 165ZFHK(3) for information not held by the consent authority in its normal course of business.